tehnub a year ago

 Try Beyond Compare v5.

-• wodenokoto 2 days ago
+• wodenokoto a year ago

 It’s also very good at committing chunks, especially from different files in the same commit.